Can I Eat Expired Dip Homemade Using Commercially Packaged Dry Mix?

 What are the food safety risks?

 When preparing dip homemade using commercially packaged dry mix, be cautious of potential contamination with bacteria like Salmonella or E. coli.
-To prevent foodborne illness, ensure proper handwashing, use clean utensils, refrigerate promptly, and avoid cross-contamination with raw ingredients.
+To reduce the risk of foodborne illness, ensure proper handwashing, use clean utensils, refrigerate promptly, and avoid cross-contamination with raw ingredients.

 What are some pro storage tips?